 Steps To Becoming a Student Organization

-- Before an organization can be created, you must have a President, Vice President, Treasurer, Secretary, and Advisor (the Student Association requires that, at minimum, organizations have a President, Treasurer, and Advisor).
-You must also have a constitution and bylaws for your organization.
+- Before an organization can be created, you must have a president, treasurer, and a faculty/staff advisor.
+It is recommended that you consider additional leadership roles to ensure you have a fully functioning executive board (Vice President, Secretary, etc.) You must also have a constitution and bylaws for your organization.
 You can find a sample constitution on the Student Association website.

 Requesting Full Recognition from the Senate

 After receiving temporary recognition from the vice president of the Student Association, the organization must come before the Northern Illinois University Senate at a scheduled appointment made with the speaker of the senate.
 You can reach the speaker of the senate by calling 815-753-0486.